DiligentGraphics/DiligentFX/PostProcess/DepthOfField/README.md

 ## Introduction

-Depth of Field is a visualization technique used in photography and cinematography to create a sense of depth by focusing on certain objects, while keeping others out of focus and blurred.
+Depth of Field is a visualization technique used in photography and cinematography to create a sense of depth by focusing on certain objects, while keeping others out-of-focus and blurred.
 In real-time rendering, accurately calculating the depth of field effect is prohibitvely expensive.
-When using rasterization, the virtual camera is always in focus, making all objects in the frame equally sharp.
+Rasterization uses a pinhole camera model that makes all objects in the frame equally sharp.
-Therefore, in real-time rendering, depth of field is approximated by applying a blur effect to the final image, using information from the depth buffer.
+Therefore, in real-time rendering, depth of field is approximated by applying a blur effect to the final image, using the information from the depth buffer.

 ## Integration guidelines

 ### Input resources

-The following table enumerates all external inputs required by Bloom.
+The following table enumerates all external inputs required by the Depth Of Field effect.

 | **Name**                          |  **Format**                        | **Notes**                                           |
 | --------------------------------- |------------------------------------|---------------------------------------------------- |